What is an NDA? Definition and FAQs

 What is an NDA?

-A non-disclosure agreement (NDA) prevents signatories from sharing confidential information with anyone outside the agreement.
+A non-disclosure agreement (NDA) is a legal contract that prevents people from sharing confidential business information with unauthorized parties.

 One party asks another to sign an NDA